The mode selection knob controls the direction of the air flow through the ventilation system.

 Also, you can adjust the direction of air delivery from these vents using the vent control lever as shown.

-Kia Cee'd JD Service Manual: Accelerator Pedal Repair procedures
+Kia Cee'd JD Service Manual: Knock Sensor (KS) Repair procedures

 Removal